 Based on references to well-known landmarks, a confident guess can be made that the Ānandakanda was composed at Srisailam, an important centre in the sacred geography of Shiva and now part of Andhra Pradesh.
 The compilers themselves were Naths, followers of syncretistic Shaiva traditions that fuse knowledge and practices from sources as diverse as Islam and Buddhism.

 This is the great thing about cannabis culture.
 Its origins are richly and confidently syncretistic – not frightened by difference but arising out of a culture of mutual curiosity and admiration.
-So very unlike the deeply insecure and pitifully ignorant grievance cultures that blight contemporary life around the globe, in other words.
+So very unlike the grievance cultures that blight contemporary life around the globe, in other words.
 Perhaps Cannabis really can offer us a way toward “the healing of the nation.”